stuti222/Health-Tech-Learning-Platform/README.md

 # Health-Tech-Learning-Platform

-# 📚 Personalized Learning Platform for Health & Tech Education
+# Personalised Learning Platform for Health & Tech Education

 An adaptive learning and content-sharing platform focused on delivering high-quality, accessible education in health, wellness, and technology.
 It combines research summarisation, micro-learning, and intelligent content recommendations to support learners from diverse backgrounds and needs.